ivotron/quiho-popper/paper/paper.md

-over a sufficiently large set of machines[^how-big], can serve as the foundation for building a prediction model of the performance of an application when executed on new ("unseen") machines [@boyse_straightforward_1975], a natural next step to take with a dataset like this.
-As we show in @Sec:negative, this is not as good as we would expect.
+over a sufficiently large set of machines[^how-big], can serve as the foundation for building a prediction model of the performance of an application when executed on new ("unseen") machines [@boyse_straightforward_1975].
+Thus, a natural next step to take with a dataset like this is to try to build a prediction model.

-However, building a prediction model has a utility.
+While building a prediction model is obviously something that can be used to estimate the performance of an application, building one can also serve as a way of identifying resource utilization.
 If we use these performance vectors to apply SRA and we focus on feature importance [@kira_practical_1992] of the created models, we can see that they give us fine granularity resource utilization patterns.
 In
 @Fig:featureimportance-implies-bottleneck, we show the intuition behind why this is so.
 The performance of an application is determined by the performance of the subcomponents that get stressed the most by